Shogue21/Yalobusha-Crime-Stoppers-v2/PROPOSAL.md

 - Reinfornce the idea of guaranteed anonymity
 - Explain cash reward system
 - Stress civic responsibility
 - Explain the proccess of submiting a tip

+- New Version
+  - Tip System
+  - Newsletter / News
+  - Stats

 <!-- # Deployment Workflow / Services -->